VeryGoodOpenSource/very_good_infinite_list/README.md

 ## Usage

-A basic `InfiniteList` requires four parameters:
+The `InfiniteList` API is very similar to that of `ListView.builder`.
+A basic implementation requires four parameters:

-- A list of `items` that are displayed using the `itemBuilder`.
+- An `itemCount` that represents the amount of items that should be rendered using the `itemBuilder`.
-- An `itemBuilder` that is responsible for returning a widget for every element in `items`.
+- An `itemBuilder` that is responsible for returning a widget for every index of the `itemCount`.
-- `hasReachedMax` that indicates if any more data is available.
+- An `hasReachedMax` flag that indicates if any more data is available.
 - An `onFetchData` callback that's triggered whenever new data should be fetched.

 ## Example